 Limit your gear to the bare minimum for adventure travel photography

-My standard backpacking travel set up includes the following: one Canon 5D Mrk II or III body, two batteries, one battery charger, a 24-105 mm F4 lens with IS, a 50 mm F1.4 lens (small and lightweight, as well as super fast for low light conditions), six 32 GB memory cards, a lens cloth, a blower to clean the sensor if needed, and a small laptop (to back up memory cards).
-Then, depending on where I’m headed, and what I think I might additionally need, I usually bring at least one additional lens: either a wide-angle 17-40 mm F4, or my 70-300 mm F4.5-5.6 IS zoom.
-The 70-300mm is a relatively compact travel zoom (especially compared to my all time favorite lens, the infamously heavy 70-200 mm F2.8–a lens that I would never bring on such a trip due to its size and weight, despite it being one of my favorites).
+My standard backpacking travel set up includes the following: one Canon 5D Mrk III or IV body, two batteries, one battery charger, a 24-105 mm F4 lens with IS, or a 24-70mm F2.8, a 50 mm F1.4 lens (small and lightweight, as well as super fast for low light conditions), six 32 GB memory cards, a lens cloth, a blower to clean the sensor if needed, and a small laptop (to back up memory cards).
+Then, depending on where I’m headed, and what I think I might additionally need, I usually bring at least one additional lens: either a wide-angle 16-35 mm, or my 70-300 mm F4.5-5.6 IS zoom.
+The 70-300mm is a relatively compact travel zoom (especially compared to my all time favorite lens, the infamously heavy 70-200 mm F2.8–a lens that I would be less likely to bring on such a trip due to its size and weight, despite it being one of my favorites).
 Since I am living out of my backpack, everything is a bit of a trade-off.
 Still, deciding between the wide angle and the zoom is often quite difficult, but so is carrying around all that extra weight for three or four months.
 If I think there might be any kind of safari potential, I’ll bring the zoom, and otherwise, the wide angle.
 I am still long considering a single zoom lens, like the Canon 28-300, but I haven’t yet been convinced that an all around option would be good enough.
 To many, non-professionals, this is much too much gear to be lugging around, and I’ve often been asked why I don’t just buy a small pocket camera instead.
 Obviously, these people clearly just don’t understand what a difference good gear makes…

 Camera Protection and Camouflage